Design an education center

 There are two places where we display social icons. .

-- The secondary pertains to specific content within said blog.
+Where the icons apply to specific content within said blog.
 (Explanation is vetted below in a little more detail)

 UTILITY NAVIGATION OR TOP TIER: RSS, FB Like, Twitter Follow, Google+1 Over arching social icons apply to entire blog not to specific content.
 ARTICLE SUMMARY: Below is a list of social icons that should be seen for each article.

 PLEASE NOTE: sample diagram is simply meant to illustrate possible design.
 It is missing key social networks as discussed by the business.